 Now, when it comes to Schwizerdütsch, we’re already elbow-deep in dialect, as that is just the Schweizerdeutsch pronunciation of the word Schweizerdeutsch.
-This can, of course, also vary a bit by region, and in certain circumstances you may also see or hear it as Schwiizertüütsch.
+This can, of course, also vary a bit by region, and in certain circumstances, you may also see or hear it referred to as Schwiizertüütsch.

 So What’s In The Swiss Duden?

-As with most Standard Variants, Swiss German does present some differences in various linguistic areas, such as grammar, pronunciation or vocabulary.
-Words or expression that are recorded by the Swiss Duden Committee are called Helvetismen, or Helveticisms.
+As with most standard variants, Swiss German does present some differences in various linguistic areas, such as grammar, pronunciation and vocabulary.
+Words or expressions that are recorded by the Swiss Duden Committee are called Helvetismen, or Helveticisms.
 Many of these Helveticisms are mutually understandable to native (Germany-based) German speakers, but others are a bit tougher to figure out.